 The file upload feature is not available on the free version plugin now.

-Let’s say that you are hiring someone and need to accept resume through forms.
+Let’s say that you are hiring someone and need to accept resumes through forms.
 In that case, a file upload field is mandatory.
 Also,

-Hiring a WordPress developer for creating this form will cost you hundreds of dollars.
+Hiring a WordPress developer to create this form will cost you hundreds of dollars.
 However, for modifications, you might want to spend additional amounts on him.

-Here, with WPForms, you can create any type forms with some simple mouse clicks!
+Here, with WPForms, you can create any type of form with some simple mouse clicks!

 Install and activate the WPForms premium in your blog and verify it with a valid license key.
 So, you will get access to all their premium addons and plugin updates.

-Thankfully, for adding a file upload field, we don’t need to add any additional extensions.
+Thankfully, for adding a file upload field, you don’t need to add any additional extensions.
 It is available in the core WPForms plugin.
 Anyway, let’s create a new form.